Lerner Hosts Teaching Showcase on Using AI to Enhance Classroom Content

 The Alfred Lerner College of Business and Economics hosted an innovative workshop for its professors and staff on December 10 entitled “Meet Your New TA: Using AI to Enhance Your Classroom Content.”

-The showcase was led by UD’s Academic Technology Services’ (ATS) Lauren Kelly and Kelly Cross, who were joined by speakers Bharat Patil, assistant professor of operations management, and Mark Serva, associate professor of MIS.
+The showcase was led by UD’s Academic Technology Services’ (ATS) Lauren Kelley and Kelly Cross, who were joined by speakers Bharat Patil, assistant professor of operations management, and Mark Serva, associate professor of MIS.

 The event offered Lerner faculty a unique opportunity to learn the practical applications of AI in business education, as both speakers have successfully incorporated AI while developing content, lesson plans, and assignments for their courses